 Personal data shall be:

-processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).
+Personal data is processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).

 The controller shall be responsible for, and be able to demonstrate compliance with, paragraph 1 (‘accountability’).

-Information to be provided where personal data are collected from the data subject
+Information to be provided where personal data is collected from the data subject

 Where personal data relating to a data subject are collected from the data subject, the controller shall, at the time when personal data are obtained, provide the data subject with all of the following information:

-the purposes of the processing for which the personal data are intended as well as the legal basis for the processing;
+The purposes of the processing for which the personal data are intended are same the legal basis for the processing;

-the recipients or categories of recipients of the personal data, if any;
+If any, the recipients or categories of recipients of the personal data.

 Paragraphs 1, 2 and 3 shall not apply where and insofar as the data subject already has the information.